rerobots/hardshare/doc/index.rst

 **hardshare** is a system for sharing your hardware through the rerobots_ infrastructure.

-Before you can share your robots, you must have a user account on rerobots.
+Before you can share things, you must have a user account on rerobots.
-The service is not yet generally available.
-If you are interested, `ask for an account <https://rerobots.net/contact>`_.
+The service is not yet generally available, but you can `ask for an account <https://rerobots.net/contact>`_.

 The source code repository is at https://github.com/rerobots/hardshare